Cottino Yarn

 $9.99

 Cottino is the next chapter in the Two of Wands collection, a DK weight cotton and merino blend dreamed up for makers who want style, softness, and ease without compromise.
 With 55 percent cotton and 45 percent superwash merino, it brings together breathable comfort, gentle warmth, and machine washable practicality in a way that feels both elevated and effortless.
+Easy-care by design, it is machine washable on gentle and can be laid flat to dry or tumble dried on low.
 A subtle marled finish, graceful drape, and a palette of 24 curated shades let every project shine, from heirloom baby pieces to everyday sweaters and home favorites.
 Certified to OEKO TEX Standard 100 and crafted for real life, Cottino is modern luxury made for every generation.

 Color: Select Option